 Does Part I of the LIHEAP Performance Data Form capture data on cooling?

 All grantees are asked to report on both heating fuel and electric expenditures.
 This means that in heating states, grantees are also asked to report households' electric energy bills which captures cooling data.
 Conversely, cooling states are also asked to report on households' heating fuel energy bills, even if households' primary expense is electricity for cooling.

-Additionally, grantees have the option of reporting cooling equipment types in the optional section of the report.
+Additionally, grantees have the option of reporting cooling equipment types in optional Module III of the report.

 What do I do if some of my selected utilities refuse to provide energy bill data?

 Grantees should reach out to their OCS liaison and APPRISE to help identify next steps.

 What does top 25% of energy burden mean?